Panoptic Vision-Language Feature Fields: Conclusion and Future Work

-\textbf{Semantic feature fusion.} Similar to~\cite{blomqvist2023neural, kerr2023lerf}, we ground VL embeddings into 3D semantic feature field and derive rendered semantic feature $\mathcal{\hat{F_S}}$ from geometry features $\mathcal{F_G}$.
-A $l_1$ loss is applied to optimize the semantic feature field, as shown in Fig.~\ref{fig:optimization-semantic}:
+\textbf{Semantic feature fusion.} Similarly to~\cite{blomqvist2023neural, kerr2023lerf}, we ground VL embeddings into a semantic feature field and derive the rendered semantic feature $\mathcal{\hat{F_S}}$.
+An $l_1$ loss is applied to optimize the semantic feature field, as shown in Fig.~\ref{fig:optimization-semantic}: